NSS Leadership

 The Policy Chair leads the Policy Committee in developing the positions of the Society, and the strategies to pursue them, that are related to Congress, government, and legislative action.
 The Policy Chair is the chief representative and advocate on policy matters and reports to the NSS Executive Vice President.

-Policy managers are members of the policy committee and lead the development policy and advocacy for a specific portfolio or area.
+Policy leads are members of the policy committee and lead the development of policy and advocacy for a specific portfolio or area.

 Grant is an engineer and graduate student.
 He is currently pursuing an MS degree in Space Studies at the University of North Dakota, with a focus on space policy, law, economics, and planetary science.
 His interests include remote sensing, international law, space commerce, the history of spaceflight, and the utilization of extraterrestrial resources.
 He spent 22 years in the commercial software industry after earning his BS in Computer Science with a minor in Economics from North Dakota State University.